jank-lang/jank-lang.org/resources/src/blog/2025-05-02-starting-seamless-interop.md

 [IIFE](https://en.wikipedia.org/wiki/Immediately_invoked_function_expression) is
 the term for this.
 Since our C++ value is wrapped in a function, we end up with the implicit conversion being required, since the function is going to return our value.
-So, the function needs to:
+The function needs to:

 1. Look up the value from C++ land
 2. Convert the value into a jank object